 When does Dungeness Crab season end?

 Good question.
 Just the thought of it makes us a bit sad and miss our fresh local crustaceans.
-But luckily, the crab season is long enough that by the end of the season you will most likely have your fill of all the crab you crave.
-Dungeness crab season typically ends in June.
+But luckily, the crab season is long enough that by the end of the season you will most likely have had your fill of all the crab you crave.
+However, Dungeness crab season typically ends in June.